nismod/open-gira/docs/src/user-guide/usage/utilities.md

 ## Geoparquet -> Geopackage

-As standard we use the `.geoparquet` format to store vector data on disk.
+As standard we use the [GeoParquet](https://geoparquet.org/) (`.geoparquet` or `.gpq`) format to store vector data on disk.
 Unfortunately common GIS software such as QGIS may not yet support this file format.
 To convert file(s) to geopackage, use:

 ```
 python workflow/scripts/pq_to_gpkg.py <path_to_geoparquet_1> <path_to_geoparquet_2> <...>
 ```